 Yes.
 Please note that if you refuse the Listenwise cookie (by turning cookies off in your browser or by clicking "don't accept" if you have set your browser to warn you before accepting cookies), Listenwise will not work properly.
 Cookies cannot be used to gather personal information from your computer.

 Browse or search our lessons or current events.
-When you find one that intrigues you, sign up for a free account to get access to all the resources.
+When you find one that intrigues you, sign up for a free account!

 Go to Sign Up, and at the bottom of the form you’ll see “Didn’t Receive Confirmation Instructions?”
 Click there and you’ll be prompted to provide your email address and we’ll resend.
 Also make sure to check your spam folder.